dfreilich/summaries/CleanCode.md

 ## Best Quotes
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)

+> Turning off failing tests and telling yourself you'll get them to pass later is as bad as pretending your credit cards are free money.
+(Chapter 17, p.
+289)